An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: Reduction to bounded branchwidth: Proof of Theorem

+By a result by Chekuri and Chuzhoy~\cite{cc-pbgmt-16}, we know that for some large enough constants $c,d$, if $G$ has treewidth at least $ck^d$, then it has a $(k\times k)$-grid minor.
+One can take $d=9+\varepsilon$, by a result by Chuzhoy and Tan~\cite{ct-ttbeg-21}.

-We first use any algorithm to approximate the treewidth, e.g., Fomin et al.~\cite[Theorem~1.1]{flspw-fptpc-18}: Provided $d$ is large enough, in polynomial time, we either compute a tree decomposition of width at most $(dk^d)^2$, and thus immediately obtain a (rooted) branch decomposition of width $(dk^d)^2$~\cite[Theorem~5.1]{rs-gm10o-91}, as desired, or correctly report that the treewidth is at least $dk^d$.
+We will use an algorithm to approximate the treewidth by Bodlaender, Drange, Dregi, Fomin, Lokshtanov, and Mi.~Pilipczuk~\cite{bddflp-c5aat-16}: Given a graph~$G$ with $n$ vertices and edges, and an integer~$t$, in $2^{O(t)}n$ time, we either correctly report that the treewidth of~$G$ is at least~$t$, or compute a tree decomposition of width at most~$10t$.
+In a first step, we apply it with $t=ck^d$.
+If we get a tree decomposition of width at most $10ck^d$, we immediately obtain, and return, a (rooted) branch decomposition of width at most $15ck^d$, as desired.
+The rest of the proof focuses on the former case, in which the treewidth of~$G$ is at least~$ck^d$.

-In the latter case, provided $d$ is large enough, $G$ has a $(k\times k)$-grid minor, by a result by Chekuri and Chuzhoy~\cite{cc-pbgmt-16}.
-We can compute it in expected polynomial time, by an algorithm from the same article~\cite{cc-pbgmt-16}.
-Alternatively, we can compute it in deterministic $f(k)\cdot n^2$ time, for some computable function~$f$, by a result by Robertson and Seymour~\cite[Algorithm~4.4]{robertson1995graph}. \end{proof} We remark that the above proof contains some bottlenecks in the running time in Theorems~\ref{T:irrelevant} and~\ref{T:general}.
-Specifically: \begin{itemize} \item the randomness is solely due to the above use of the algorithm in the article by Chekuri and Chuzhoy~\cite{cc-pbgmt-16}; \item the fact that the dependence in the size of the 2-complex is not specified is solely due to the use of Robertson and Seymour~\cite[Algorithm~4.4]{robertson1995graph} in computing a grid minor, but it can in principle be made explicit. \end{itemize}
+We will also use a result by Perkovic and Reed~\cite{pr-iaftd-00} (see also Sau, Stamoulis, and Thilikos~\cite[Proposition~28]{sst-kamcg-22}), which implies the following: Given an input graph~$H$ with $n$ vertices, we can compute in $O(n)$ time a minor~$H'$ of~$H$ with $|V(H')|\le\frac{15}{16}|V(H)|$ such that the treewidth of~$H'$ is at least half the treewidth of~$H$.
+(This is because contracting a matching of a graph divides its treewidth by at most two.)

+We alternately apply the algorithm by Bodlaender et al.\ with $t=2ck^d$, and the algorithm by Perkovic and Reed, until Bodlaender's algorithm computes a tree decomposition of width at most $20ck^d$.
+This must happen at some point because the algorithm of Perkovic and Reed decreases the number of vertices geometrically.
+The step before this happens, the treewidth was at least~$2ck^d$, so at the end it is also at least~$ck^d$.
+We thus computed, in $O(2^{O(k)}n)$ time, a minor~$G'$ of~$G$ whose treewidth is between $ck^d$ and $20ck^d$, together with a tree decomposition of~$G'$ of width at most~$20ck^d$.